Growing movement to make daylight saving time permanent

 Some Congress members have taken notice and the National Conference of State Legislatures is monitoring several bipartisan bills that would do away with the time change.

-The proposed federal bills that would change regulations have seen little action in congress, and it is a fight that some states have advocated for, for decades.
+Fights for federal bills that would change regulations have regularly seen little action in congress, and it is a fight that some states have advocated for, for decades.

-"It seems to me the biggest stumbling block might be the potential for the splintering the time in different time zones again," Reed said.
+"It seems to me the biggest stumbling block might be the potential for the splintering the time in different time zones again," a NCSL spokesperson said.

 Before 1966, there were few standards for DST, and states were on their own for its implementation.

-Experts say without substantial movement in congress on the bills, the current method of switching from standard time to DST, and vice versa, will be sticking around for a while.
+Experts say without the congressional passage of a bill and signing by the president, the current method of switching from standard time to DST, and vice versa, will be sticking around for a while.

-"If it gets to be over half the states, that’s something to pay attention to," Reed said.
+"If it gets to be over half the states, that’s something to pay attention to," the NCSL said.